How to make birdseed feeders for gifts or party favors. Perfect for Valentine’s and weddings with this shelf-stable recipe.

 We’re pretty keen on maintaining a low-waste (zero-waste) lifestyle.
 Which is pretty easy most of the time.
 We’re lucky to live in a community with a number of bulk food stores and places to refill bottles of soap.

-These homemade birdseed feeders are a fun, crafty and affordable alternative.
-We made ours for valentine’s, but they’re perfect for wedding favours and other celebrations.
+These homemade birdseed feeders are a fun, crafty, and affordable alternative.
+We made ours for valentine’s, but they’re perfect for wedding favors and other celebrations.
 A zero-waste gift that helps to feed songbirds!

 Homemade birdseed feeders

 Una actually came up with the idea of making homemade birdseed feeders.
 She’s a real naturalist.
 So the idea of giving her classmates songbird feeders for valentine’s really was appealing.